-Car accidents can be physically jarring, not to mention psychologically frightening experiences, and the actions taken in the immediate aftermath of such events can prove pivotal to an injured party's chances of receiving compensation from those responsible.
+Car accidents can be physically jarring, not to mention psychologically frightening experiences, and the actions taken in the immediate aftermath of such events can prove pivotal to an injured party’s chances of receiving compensation from those responsible.
 Just as accident victims need to be aware of the steps they should take following a crash, it is similarly important that motorists familiarize themselves with what they should not do in the moments, days and weeks after their collision.
-Attorney Jeremy Rosenthal is prepared to guide clients injured in auto accidents through the process of gathering key evidence, asserting their rights and getting on the path to real recovery.
+Denver accident attorney Jeremy Rosenthal is prepared to guide clients injured in auto accidents through the process of gathering key evidence, asserting their rights and getting on the path to real recovery.

 Do Not Flee the Scene of an Accident